Aakash Repeater Courses

 In the above question, chair, air, almonds, and lemon water are matters.

-Q 2.
+Question 2.
 Give reasons for the following observation:

 Answer:

-The smell of hot sizzling food reaches us from several metres away, as the particles of hot have more kinetic energy than the cold food.
+The smell of hot sizzling food reaches us from several metres away, as the particles of hot food have more kinetic energy than the cold food.

 Answer:

 A diver is able to cut through water in a swimming pool.
-It shows that the particles of matter (Water) have space between them and have less inter molecular forces of attraction.
+It shows that the particles of matter (Water) have space between them and have less intermolecular forces of attraction.

-Q 4.
+Question 4.
 What are the characteristics of the particles of matter?

 Answer: